As you are preparing for your fantastic free trip to Israel, we would like to draw your attention to some important eligibility rules.

 - If you are younger then 18, or older than 26.

 - If you still enrolled in High School.

-- If you already participated in an organized peer trip to Israel after being 18 years old, and it does not matter whether it was a paid trip or not, or with Ezra or another organizer.
+- If you already participated in an organized peer trip to Israel after being 18 years old (it does not matter whether it was a paid trip or not, or with Ezra or another organizer.)

 - If you practice another religion.

-- If none of your parents are Jewish.
+- If neither of your parents are Jewish.

 - If you learned in Israeli University, Yeshiva or another educational institute

 - If you were any long term program such as working on Kibbutz, serving in Israeli Defense Army etc.

 - If you are currently a full-time student in a Jewish Studies program in any institute of higher learning such as Jewish Teacher Training program, Jewish Studies program, Rabbinic program, Yeshiva/Seminary, Jewish Communal Service program, etc.